Do You AIDAR?

 Lucy wrote AIDAR on the board in block letters:

-,” she reiterated.
+“A is for awareness,” she reiterated.
 “The first step of our marketing efforts is to create awareness among as many potential buyers or key business influencers as possible.”

 “In the awareness stage, it’s important to choose marketing vehicles that offer high rates of exposure and low costs per impression,” Lucy continued.
 “In this early stage of the buying cycle, widespread messaging, increased name recognition and a foundation for more targeted efforts are our goals.